Gorementor/RemotePC-Control/README.md

 > ⚠️ This project is not production-ready — it's intended purely for **educational and experimental purposes**.

+The application connects with a button click to a PC via SSH and sends a shutdown command (currently Windows only).

+The connection information (IP, User, PW) can be stored inside the app.

 ## 🧠 Purpose

 - Practice using **Android Studio** and **Kotlin**